 Community Land Trust Resale Equity Balancer

-In a typical CLT structure, the trust or another nonprofit steward owns the land while the resident owns the house or condominium improvements and leases the land through a long-term ground lease.
-Because the initial purchase price is usually below unrestricted market value, the resale price is also limited by a policy formula.
-Different programs use different approaches.
-Some formulas rely heavily on market appreciation, some use inflation or area income growth as a guardrail, and many include credits for approved capital improvements.
-This page gives you a practical way to test how those pieces interact without building a spreadsheet from scratch every time you want to compare scenarios.
+In a CLT structure, the land trust or nonprofit steward usually owns the land while the resident owns the improvements and occupies the home under a long-term ground lease.
+Because the starting sale price is already below open-market value, the resale formula matters more than it would in a conventional sale.
+Some programs lean on a share of market appreciation, some use inflation or area income growth as a guardrail, and many recognize approved capital improvements.
+This page gives you a way to compare those ingredients without building a spreadsheet from scratch each time you want to test a policy draft.

-Start with the original restricted sale price of the home.
-That is the amount the current homeowner paid when they bought into the CLT program.
+Use the CLT resale calculator by starting with the original restricted sale price paid when the household bought into the program.
 Next, enter the cumulative regional market appreciation since purchase.
 This should be the total change over the ownership period, not an annual rate unless you have already converted it into a cumulative percentage.
 Then enter the share of that appreciation the seller is allowed to keep.
 If your policy gives the seller one quarter of market appreciation, enter 25.
 If your policy uses a different benchmark, you can still use this tool to approximate the effect by adjusting the appreciation input and the seller share together.

 After that, enter any stewardship fee charged at resale as a percentage of the gross resale price.
 Add the dollar amount of verified capital improvements that your program recognizes.
 Then enter the cumulative change in the consumer price index and the cumulative growth in local median income since purchase.
 Finally, enter the target price-to-income ratio and the target household income at resale.
 When you submit the form, the result area updates with the modeled resale price, fee amount, seller proceeds, seller gain, appreciation captured, and the resulting price-to-income ratio.